Smibu/elmanager/readme.md

 # Elmanager
-Elmanager is a manager program for [Elasto Mania](http://www.elastomania.com) written in C#.
-Most important features include replay searching and viewing and a level editor.
+Elmanager is a versatile tool for [Elasto Mania](http://www.elastomania.com) written in C#.
+Most important features include replay/level searching and viewing and a level editor.

 ## System requirements
-Windows XP/Vista/7/8/10 with [.NET Framework 4](http://download.microsoft.com/download/9/5/A/95A9616B-7A37-4AF6-BC36-D6EA96C8DAAE/dotNetFx40_Full_x86_x64.exe).
+Windows 7/8/10.

 ## Installation
 Unzip `Elmanager.zip` to any directory, such as `C:\Elma\Elmanager`.
 Program settings are also saved in this directory.

 ## Features
-Elmanager has basically two components: replay manager and a level editor (named SLE).
+Elmanager has basically three components: replay manager, level manager and a level editor (named SLE, "Smibu's level editor").

 ### Replay manager

-Replay manager provides lots of functions for managing your replay files.
+Features:

   -   Replay searching with many parameters
       -   Internal/external replays